Virginia Institute of Marine Science

 trawl survey, fish populations, fish stock assessment, fishery resources

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Fabrizio, M. C., & Tuckey, T. D. (2016) Calibration of VIMS Research Vessel Catch Data to Ensure Continuity of Recruitment Indices for the Chesapeake Bay Region.
-Virginia Institute of Marine Science, College of William and Mary. http://doi.org/10.21220/V5QC7B
+Virginia Institute of Marine Science, William & Mary. http://doi.org/10.21220/V5QC7B